Comparison of HTML5 and Flash

 Modern HTML5 has feature-parity with the now-obsolete Adobe Flash.
 Both include features for playing audio and video within web pages.
 Flash was specifically built to integrate vector graphics and light games in a web page, features that HTML5 also supports.

-On December 31, 2020, Adobe ended support of Flash Player.
+As of December 31, 2020, Adobe no longer supports Flash Player.
+As of January 12, 2021, they have blocked Flash content from running in Flash Player.

-"HTML5" in this article sometimes refers not only to the HTML5 specification, which does not itself define ways to do animation and interactivity within web pages, but to HTML5 and related standards like SVG, JavaScript and CSS 3.
+The HTML5 specification does not itself define ways to do animation and interactivity within web pages.
+"HTML5" in this article sometimes refers not only to the HTML5 specification, but to HTML5 and related standards like SVG, JavaScript and CSS 3.

 Animation via JavaScript is also possible with HTML 4.

 Comparison table

 The table below compares the features of the Flash platform, the HTML5 specification and the features implemented in modern web browsers.